-Automatic volume adjustment in response to ambient traffic sound level should be provided up to a maximum volume of 89 dB.
-Where automatic volume adjustment is used, tones should be no more than 5 dB louder than ambient sound.
+Automatic volume adjustment in response to ambient traffic sound level should be provided up to a maximum volume of 89 dBA.
+Where automatic volume adjustment is used, tones should be no more than 5 dBA louder than ambient sound.
+The A-weighted sound pressure level should be measured according to "ISO 1996-1:1982" and "ISO 1996-2:1987" at a distance of 1 m (3.3 ft) from the transmitter (see Page i for the address for the International Organization for Standards).